filegarden/website/frontend/components/TermsOfService.md

 Your use of any online services provided by us ("Services") is subject to these Terms of Service ("Terms").

-"We", "us", or "our" refers to the File Garden organization and its successors and assigns.
-"You" or "your" refers to any person who has consented to these Terms or has become contractually bound to them, whether such person is identified or not at the time.
+"We", "us", and "our" refer to the File Garden organization and its successors and assigns.
+"You" and "your" refer to any person who has consented to these Terms or has become contractually bound to them, whether such person is identified or not at the time.

 ## Acceptable Use